|

 presence of the usually crude but quite recognizable

-stones carved in these images in North America, based mainly on
+stones intentionally formed in these images in North America, based

 small bands of nomadic hunters dashing about and just trying to